 This recipe is quite simple to make.
 To make the cabbage “dough” soft, you have to remove the veins and hard parts of the cabbage leaves and then boil or steam the leaves.

 This recipe calls for 1 large cabbage, but we actually need only 8 large leaves from the outside.
 If you try to take the leaves out while it’s raw, it will likely be broken and torn apart which is why we want to boil the whole cabbage first so the leaves become more flexible and can be peeled easily without breaking it.
 You can save the rest of the leaves (smaller leaves, closer to the core) for other recipes.

 Here’s the entire process of making these keto dumplings in one length photo.
 Be sure to save this recipe by pinning this picture to your Pinterest board for later use!

 The filling can vary according to taste.
 You can have beef, pork or even chicken.
 You can even do 50% pork and 50% beef.

-In a deep pot, place the cabbage in with water cover the top of the cabbage and boil for 10 minutes until the outer leaves are soft.
+Settle the cabbage in a deep pot.
+Fill the pot with water to cover the whole cabbage up to the top.
+Let it boil for 10 minutes to make sure the outer leaves are soft enough.

-Place the dumplings in a steamer for 20 minutes until the meat inside is cooked.
-You can check by cutting one in half.
+Arrange the dumplings in a steamer.
+Leave to steam for 20 minutes until the meat is cooked through.
+Check by slicing one piece into two.